Panther-Cub/miniml/README.md

 Minimalistic VS Code themes that emphasizes readability with carefully chosen colors and subtle contrasts.
 Designed for developers who appreciate clean aesthetics without sacrificing functionality.

+## Your imput
+Open to suggestions and modifications.
+Let me know if you find any issues!

 ## Features

 - 🎨 Thoughtfully selected color palettes